Yibeltal Aemero: Career

-After serving as the Consul General of the Federal Democratic Republic of Ethiopia to Dubai and Northern Emirates from 2014 to 2018, Yibeltal was the Director for IGAD Affairs, Neighboring Countries and IGAD Affairs Directorate General.
-Shortly after, he was promoted to be the Director General at the Office of the Chief of Cabinet of the Ministry of Foreign Affairs of Ethiopia.
-In November 2018, he became the Director General for Neighboring Countries and IGAD Affairs until July 2020.
+After serving as the consul general of the Federal Democratic Republic of Ethiopia to Dubai and Northern Emirates from 2014 to 2018, Yibeltal was the director for IGAD Affairs, Neighboring Countries and IGAD Affairs Directorate General.
+Shortly after, he was promoted to be the director general at the Office of the Chief of Cabinet of the Ministry of Foreign Affairs of Ethiopia.
+In November 2018, he became the director general for Neighboring Countries and IGAD Affairs until July 2020.

-Since July 2020, Yibeltal has served as the Ambassador Extraordinary and Plenipotentiary of Ethiopia to the Republic of Sudan by President of Ethiopia Sahle-Work Zewde.
-He recently has been actively engaged in mediating on the border dispute between Ethiopia and Sudan.
+Since July 2020, Yibeltal has served as the ambassador extraordinary and plenipotentiary of Ethiopia to the Republic of Sudan by President of Ethiopia Sahle-Work Zewde.

+In 2021, has actively engaged in mediating on the border dispute between Ethiopia and Sudan.